GoogleCloudPlatform/python-docs-samples/appengine/standard/endpoints-frameworks-v2/echo/README.md

 To set up OAuth2, replace `your-oauth-client-id.com` under `audiences` in the annotation for `get_user_email` with your OAuth2 client ID.
 If you want to use Google OAuth2 Playground, use `407408718192.apps.googleusercontent.com` as your audience.
 To generate a JWT, go to the following address: `https://developers.google.com/oauthplayground`.

-Deploy the generated swagger spec to Google Cloud Service Management: `gcloud alpha service-management deploy echo-v1_swagger.json`
+Deploy the generated swagger spec to Google Cloud Service Management: `gcloud endpoints services deploy echo-v1_swagger.json`

 The command returns several lines of information, including a line similar to the following: